diogodiasgrilo/Raycasting_Visualizer_42/README.md

 ![Raycasting](./sprites/raycaster.png)

-I created this raycasting program as a base for the minimap system of the Cub3d project at the 42 Lisbon campus.
+I created this raycasting program as a base for the minimap system of the Cub3d project for the 42 Lisbon campus cursus.

 Here is the proper way to execute the raycasting program: